 A dish that can feel so exotic to some is simple everyday comfort food to others, and this yellow chicken curry recipe will convince you that ordering chicken curry takeout is no longer necessary!

-This recipe comes together in 30 minutes with a few pantry staples and is loaded with flavor and rich spices.
-My family inhales this creamy coconut chicken curry and when served with brown rice, it’s one of healthy dinner ideas that has very little leftovers!
+This chicken recipe comes together in 30 minutes with a few pantry staples and is loaded with flavor and rich spices.
+My family inhales this yellow chicken curry and when served with brown rice, it’s one of healthy dinner ideas that has very little leftovers!

 Why Make Healthy Yellow Curry Chicken Recipe?

 - Restaurant quality (but better): Home cooking will always win out especially when the authentic flavors of a traditional Indian dish are even better than anything you’d get at a restaurant.

-- Healthy comfort food: This dish is loaded with antioxidants, vitamins, minerals, good fats and is gluten free and refined-sugar free too!
+- Healthy comfort food: This yellow chicken curry is loaded with antioxidants, vitamins, minerals, good fats and is gluten free and refined-sugar free too!

 - So much flavor: Curry powder itself is incredibly aromatic, but so is turmeric, fresh ginger, onion, and garlic.

-- Can be served in different ways: On its own, with rice, naan bread, roti, or even on a bed of leafy greens for a healthy salad recipe.
+- Can be served in different ways: On its own, with rice, naan bread, roti, or even on a bed of spring mix or spaghetti squash noodles.

 Ingredients for Yellow Chicken Curry

 - Chicken: Boneless skinless chicken breasts or chicken thighs, cut into bite-size pieces are the best.
 The breast is drier but the rich sauce helps with that.
 Dark meat is fattier and in itself more flavourful.
 You can’t go wrong either way.

 - Coconut milk: Use coconut milk from a can and not a carton.
 I used full-fat coconut milk but low fat is fine too.
 Cream accumulation on top during colder months is normal.
 My favorite brand is Thai Kitchen because it is not gritty, non-GMO and I believe BPA free.